The Wedding Photography

 There’s so many new labels for wedding photography these days that it even confuses me.
 I reckon it comes down to the four below:

-Photojournalistic or Reportage style – Photographer doesn’t intrude at all whatsoever on the day – no group photos, no poses, no set ups.
+Photographer doesn’t intrude at all whatsoever on the day – no group photos, no poses, no set ups.
 Your day is captured as it happens.
-It’s important to note that the choice of lighting, angles and focus he/she uses will of course determine the mood and story of your wedding photos so it’s not entirely objective but the purist would disagree.
-This form of wedding photography is really for those who aren’t interested in posed photos and would prefer to just document their day as it happens even if the hair loses form, the make up could do with a touch up and the dress is slipping slightly, well, then so be it, but hopefully someone will tell you if there’s something stuck in your teeth 🙂
+It’s important to note that the choice of lighting, angles and focus he/she uses will of course determine the mood and story of your wedding photos.
+So it’s not entirely objective but the purist would disagree.
+This form of wedding photography is really for those who aren’t interested in posed photos.
+And would prefer to just document their day as it happens.
+Even if the hair loses form, the make up could do with a touch up and the dress is slipping slightly.
+Well, then so be it, but hopefully someone will tell you if there’s something stuck in your teeth 🙂

-Traditional – Your ma and da’s hired wedding photographer’s photos with cheesy smiles.
-These photos are generally posed, you know the ones – couple at the altar signing the register with pen in hand whilst looking at the camera, couple standing at altar looking at camera, couple in car looking at camera, couple cutting cake, couple in front of fountain…generally all looking at the camera and the dress is always perfectly arranged.
+Generally all looking at the camera and the dress is always perfectly arranged.
 The good thing about traditional photos is that you will look your best as everything is posed before the photo is taken.
-It’s predictable because it looks great but can be time consuming.
+It’s predictable because it looks great but can be time-consuming.

-Contemporary – current magazine style shoots, fashionable photos of the bride and groom, the kind of photos that are posed by models in wedding magazines.
-These can be very artistic but just like traditional wedding photography, they can be time consuming and posed.
+Current magazine style shoots, fashionable photos of the bride and groom, the kind of photos that are posed by models in wedding magazines.
+These can be very artistic but just like traditional wedding photography, they can be time-consuming and posed.